 Rebeca’s innate compassion, empathy and belief in people make up her platform that every single person matters and can make a difference by taking time out of their day to listen.
 She believes in the importance of taking time to help students reach their potential today, for they will be our leaders tomorrow — ones that are strong, caring, compassionate, accountable and responsible Thinkers and Doers ready for whatever the future may bring.

 So, when you walk into her office, she is ready to put everything down, focus on you and listen with a smile and a caring heart.

 Vaughn graduated from WSU with a Master's degree in educational counseling.
 Previously she has worked as both a preschool teacher and a parole officer, and brings her unique perspective to the table when connecting students to resources to meet their needs and reach their goals.
-She hopes to have her office phone set up soon.

 Christine offers insight into the Office of Institutional Equity & Compliance, which serves to protect members of the campus community from civil rights violations and discrimination, including discrimination based in sex, gender, gender presentation, race, color, religion, sex or national origin.

 Kyle oversees the office of Student Conduct & Community Standards, which is responsible for protecting the rights, safety, and well-being of members of the campus learning, working, and living environment.
-Kyle offers insight into the conduct and academic integrity processes, and manages Maxient, the database used by Care Team.
+Kyle offers insight into the conduct and academic integrity processes, and manages Maxient, the database used by CARE Team.
 He also really likes Disney.